|Year||Model||Generation||Engine||Quantity Per Vehicle|

-It is imperative to use only OEM parts for this service so we've gone ahead and put together the only 100% OEM Gen3 Timing Belt Kit that includes all 5 items that should always be replaced.
-Aside from having the correct parts, it's also crucial that these parts are installed correctly.
-That's why we include a copy of the Factory Service Manual instructions as well as AISIN's instruction sheet in every kit.
+It is imperative to use only OEM parts for this service so we've gone ahead and put together the only 100% OEM 12V 3.0L V6 Timing Belt Kit that includes all 4 items that should always be replaced.
+Aside from having the correct parts, it's also crucial that these parts are installed correctly so a copy of the Factory Service Manual instructions are also included.

 1x Timing Belt